The New England Journal of Medicine October 02, 2014

 Setting

-Population Patients with severe or very severe COPD (GOLD stage 3 or 4) and a history of at least one exacerbation in the 12 months prior to screening.
+Population Patients aged 40 or older with severe or very severe COPD (FEV1 <50% of predicted) and a documented history of at least one exacerbation in the previous 12 months.

 Outcome Time to the first moderate or severe COPD exacerbation.